5 Best VPNs for TP-Link Routers in 2026: Easy Setup

 Raven Wu

 • 🥇 ExpressVPN : It’s easy to set up on TP-Link routers, has super-fast speeds for uninterrupted streaming, torrenting, gaming, and browsing, and includes convenient router-specific features.
-All of its plans come with a 30-day money-back guarantee, so you can try it risk-free.
+All first-time purchases come with a 30-day money-back guarantee, so you can try it risk-free.

 I tested dozens of top VPNs to find the best ones for TP-Link routers.
 In my tests, I found that many VPNs on the market aren’t router-friendly — they don’t provide the necessary files to perform a router setup.
 There’s also a lack of compatibility and support for TP-Link’s proprietary firmware specifically.